OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 ## Conclusion

+We tip our hats to our friends at [Clear Measure](https://clearmeasure.com/) for their help in developing this new Azure App Service integration.

-The new _Deploy an Azure App Service_ step is available now in both Octopus Cloud instances and in Octopus 2021.1 on the self-hosted [downloads page](https://octopus.com/downloads).
-We hope this makes it easier to deploy Azure web applications.
+The _Deploy an Azure App Service_ step is available now in both Octopus Cloud instances and in Octopus 2021.1 on the self-hosted [downloads page](https://octopus.com/downloads).
+We hope this makes it easier than ever to deploy your Azure web applications.

 Happy deployments!